Friends of Heights Libraries invites scholarship applications

 The $750 scholarship is designed to encourage careers in librarianship by providing financial assistance toward the pursuit of a graduate degree in library science from an ALA-accredited library school.

-Anyone living in Cleveland Heights or University Heights for at least one year prior to application, or anyone who has been an employee of the Cleveland Heights-University Heights Public Library for at least one year prior to application, is eligible to apply.
+Anyone living in Cleveland Heights or University Heights for at least one year prior to application, or anyone who has been an employee of the CH-UH Public Library for at least one year prior to application, is eligible to apply.

-Scholarship applications are accepted twice a year.
-Applications for the 2015 spring semester must be received between by Dec.
-1.
+Scholarship applications are accepted three times a year.
+Applications for the 2015 summer semester must be received by April 1.

-A committee comprised of representatives from the Friends, Heights Libraries Director Nancy Levin, and a member of the faculty of the Kent State University School of Library and Information Science, will evaluate the applications.
-Recipients will be announced Dec.
-15.
+A committee comprising representatives from the Friends, Heights Libraries Director Nancy Levin, and a retired member of the faculty of the Kent State University School of Library and Information Science will evaluate the applications.
+Recipients will be announced on April 15.

 Linda Lopez has lived in Cleveland Heights for 30 years.
-She is currently serving on the Friends of Heights Libraries board.
+She is a Friends of Heights Libraries board member.